 Key features

 Intempt connects customer activity across channels so teams understand each customer's complete journey.
-A customer who visits your website, receives an email, interacts with a product page, and purchases is not seen as separate events — Intempt connects them into one customer story.
+A customer who visits your website, receives an email, interacts with a product page, and purchases is not seen as separate events — Intempt connects them into one unified customer story.

 Best fit